Discrete fixed-point theorem: For discontinuous functions on continuous sets

-The theorem is originally stated for polytopes, but Philippe Bich extends it to convex compact sets, cf Theorem 3.7 in his paper "Some fixed point theorems for discontinuous mappings".

-Note that every continuous function is LGDP, but an LGDP function may be discontinuous.
+The theorem is originally stated for polytopes, but Philippe Bich extends it to convex compact sets.Note that every continuous function is LGDP, but an LGDP function may be discontinuous.
 An LGDP function may even be neither upper nor lower semi-continuous.
 Moreover, there is a constructive algorithm for approximating this fixed point.

 Applications

 Discrete fixed-point theorems have been used to prove the existence of a Nash equilibrium in a discrete game, and the existence of a Walrasian equilibrium in a discrete market.